-21. OFFICERS' TRAVELLING AND SUBSISTENCE ALLOWANCES
+22. OFFICERS' TRAVELLING AND SUBSISTENCE ALLOWANCES

-- 21.1 All claims for the payment of car allowances, subsistence allowances, travelling and incidental expenses in connection with the performance of duty, and for reimbursement of educational expenses incurred on approved courses of study shall be submitted to the Chief Executive.
-Such claims shall be duly certified as correct by each Officer submitting a claim in a form approved by the Chief Executive.
-Claims for the payment of car allowances shall be made up to the last day of each month and submitted to the Chief Executive within five days thereof. - 21.2 The names of Officers authorised to certify such claims shall be sent to the Deputy Chief Executive and the Chief Executive by each Chief Officer together with specimen signatures. - 21.3 The certification by or on behalf of the Chief Officer shall be taken to mean that the certifying Officer is satisfied that the journeys were authorised, the expenditure properly and necessarily incurred and that the allowances are properly payable by the Council. - 21.4 All claims shall be accompanied, as appropriate, by a valid VAT certificate relevant to the period of the claim and shall not otherwise be certified in accordance with Financial Regulation 21.1 above.
+- 22.1 All claims for the payment of travelling, subsistence allowances, and incidental expenses in connection with the performance of duty, and for reimbursement of educational expenses incurred on approved courses of study shall be submitted to the Chief Executive.
+Such claims shall be duly certified as correct by each Officer submitting a claim in a form approved by the Chief Executive. - 22.2 The names of Officers authorised to certify such claims shall be sent to the Deputy Chief Executive and the Chief Executive by each Chief Officer together with specimen signatures. - 22.3 The certification by or on behalf of the Chief Officer shall be taken to mean that the certifying Officer is satisfied that the journeys were authorised, the expenditure properly and necessarily incurred and that the allowances are properly payable by the Council.

+22.4 All claims shall be accompanied, as appropriate, by a valid VAT certificate relevant to the period of the claim and shall not otherwise be certified in accordance with Rule 22.1 above.

-22. MEMBERS' TRAVEL, SUBSISTENCE AND ATTENDANCE ALLOWANCES
+23. MEMBERS' TRAVEL, SUBSISTENCE AND ATTENDANCE ALLOWANCES

-22.1 Procedure for submitting claims and making payments, and the documents to be kept in respect of Members' Travelling, Subsistence and Attendance Allowances shall be under the control of the Chief Executive and shall be as laid down in guidance which is available to all Members.
+23.1 Procedure for submitting claims and making payments, and the documents to be kept in respect of Members' Travelling, Subsistence and Attendance Allowances shall be under the control of the Chief Executive and shall be as laid down in guidance which is available to all Members.

-23. NON COMPLIANCE WITH AND INTERPRETATION OF REGULATIONS
+24. FAILURE TO COMPLY WITH AND THE INTERPRETATION OF RULES

-- 23.1 The Deputy Chief Executive shall, if necessary, after consultation with the Monitoring Officer and the Chief Officer of the directorate concerned, report to the Cabinet any non-compliance with Financial Regulations. - 23.2 Any doubt as to the interpretation of these Financial Regulations, if unresolved after consultation with the Monitoring Officer, shall be referred to Cabinet. - 23.3 The attention of all employees and Members is drawn to the Accounts and Audit Regulations 2015 and the CIPFA/IIA Public Sector Internal Audit Standards and associated Local Government Application Notes.
+- 24.1 Failure to comply with the Financial Procedure Rules is a breach of the Code of Conduct that is covered by the Council's Disciplinary Policy and Procedures. - 24.2 The Deputy Chief Executive shall, if necessary, after consultation with the Monitoring Officer and the Chief Officer of the directorate concerned, report to the Cabinet any non-compliance with the Financial Procedure Rules. - 24.3 Any doubt as to the interpretation of these rules, if unresolved after consultation with the Monitoring Officer, shall be referred to Cabinet. - 24.4 The attention of all Officers and Members is drawn to the relevant Accounts and Audit Regulations and the CIPFA / IIA Public Sector Internal Audit Standards and associated Local Government Application Notes.